Written by Geoff Woodward, Museum Manager, North & South Tyneside

 The tidal waters of the River Tyne were a swirling grey and the gusting wind stung a chilled greeting as a newly-completed vessel was hastily handed over to the Royal Navy.
 The date was 7 April 1944 and Britain had been at war for more than four and a half years.
 Any witnesses to this occasion would perhaps have been singularly unimpressed with this latest addition to British sea power.
 Designated as Yard Number 677, it was an insignificant-looking, somewhat peculiar, drab boat.
 With its long, flat-bottomed design, shallow draught, and armament limited to two meagre 20mm Oerlikon anti-aircraft guns, it didn’t appear to promise to make much difference to the war effort.
 But in reality number 677 was destined, along with a flotilla of similar craft, to play a key role.

 Yard Number 677 was one of six craft built to the same design at the R & W Hawthorn Leslie & Co. yard in Hebburn, now part of South Tyneside.
 Once delivered to the Navy it was re-designated as Landing Craft Tank (LCT) 7074, and in June, only two months later, took part in the momentous D-Day landings in Normandy.
 Today LCT 7074 is one of only ten LCTs to survive anywhere in the world, and the only one in the UK.
-In 2014 it was saved from a watery grave at Birkenhead on the River Mersey by a grant from the National Heritage Memorial Fund.
+In 2014 it was saved from a watery grave at Birkenhead on the River Mersey by the National Museum of the Royal Navy (NMRN) thanks to a grant from the National Heritage Memorial Fund.
 Then a national partnership project funded by the National Lottery Heritage Fund, and marking last year’s 75th anniversary of D-Day, led to the LCT’s restoration and preparation for public display at the D-Day Story museum at Southsea in Portsmouth.

 Tyne & Wear Archives & Museums is one of the partners in the project and has worked closely with members of the Jarrow & Hebburn Local History Society to uncover the vessel’s Tyneside story; its construction, launch and handover.
 Members of the Society searched through the Tyne & Wear Archives, held at Discovery Museum in Newcastle.
 The trawl revealed that detailed records relating to the craft’s construction at the Hawthorn Leslie shipyard have survived.